FlowFuse/website/src/webinars/2024/workshop-dashboard.md

 <!--more-->

 FlowFuse Dashboard for Node-RED continues to see improvements and new features.
-In this live Workshop session, Joe Pavitt will demonstrate some of the new features available and how you can use them to build useful User Interfaces.
+In this live Workshop session, Joe Pavitt demonstrates some of the new features available and how you can use them to build useful User Interfaces.

-In this interactive session you can ask questions as we go, and Joe will do his best to answer them live and incorporate ideas and thoughts into a Dashboard that he will build from scratch during the session.

-The session will cover:
+The session covered:

 - Multi Tenant Dashboards
 - Visualizing Data